TheRealAnonymous008/quartz/content/details/game design/lenses/Games as Play.md

 	* However, at the same time, most metagaming comes from when play communicates with the outside context.
 # Links
 * [[Rules of Play -- Game Design Fundamentals by Salen and Zimmerman|Salen and Zimmerman]]
+* [[Game Mechanics -- Advanced Game Design by Adams and Dormans|Adams and Dormans]] - Ch.
+12 - more on the simulation aspects of games.